codingMustache/codingMustache/README.md

 ## Daily Trivia

-Whistler was the codename of this Microsoft Operating System.
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. Windows 7
+ 1. C#
- 2. Windows 2000
+ 2. Python
- 3. Windows 95
+ 3. PHP
- 4. Windows XP
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Windows XP
+  JavaScript
 </details>